This post was updated 9/15/11.

 The recipe I'm sharing today is a simplified version of a roasted salsa that I normally make the "long" way--firing up the grill and roasting the chiles, and oven roasting fresh tomatoes, garlic and onions.
 When tomatoes and chiles are abundant in the farmer's markets in the summer, I can enough salsa to get us through the fall and winter.
 If you're interested in making roasted salsa from scratch with all fresh ingredients, here's that recipe.
 That post and recipe include canning instructions, too.

 Today's post, however, is an easier version of my roasted salsa recipe that can be made in a fraction of the time by using good quality canned fire roasted green chiles and tomatoes.
 That way you get the fire roasted flavor and skip the time it takes to do your own roasting and peeling.
-Everything gets chopped in the food processor, so it goes together really quickly.
-If you don't have a food processor, you can chop everything by hand; it will just take a little longer.
+Everything gets chopped in the food processor or blender, so it goes together really quickly.

 Step 2.
 Add garlic to food processor.
 Process until minced.

 Step 3.
 Quarter the onion, slice the jalapenos and add them to the food processor.
+For extra heat, include the jalapeno seeds and membrane; for less heat discard them before slicing.
 Process until minced.

 Step 4.
 Measure a loosely packed cup of fresh cilantro leaves; add them to the food processor.
 Don't mix yet.